 The specific research problem this study addresses is the absence of a systematic, comparative analysis that disentangles the impacts of different types of public administration reforms on the distinct but related outcomes of corruption and service quality.
-There is a critical need to move beyond generalized assessments and investigate which specific reform mechanisms-related to transparency, accountability, and performance management-are most impactful, for which specific goal, and under what contextual conditions (Ahsan et al., 2023).
-Without this nuanced understanding, policymakers risk implementing costly but ineffective reforms, further eroding public confidence and perpetuating the very problems they seek to solve (Aitzhanova et al., 2024).
+There is a critical need to move beyond generalized assessments and investigate which specific reform mechanisms related to transparency, accountability, and performance management are most impactful, for which specific goal, and under what contextual conditions.
+Without this nuanced understanding, policymakers risk implementing costly but ineffective reforms, further eroding public confidence and perpetuating the very problems they seek to solve.

 The primary objective of this study is to empirically evaluate the differential impact of specific public administration reform initiatives on corruption levels and public service quality.
-The research seeks to move beyond a simple "pass/fail" verdict on reform and provide a nuanced, evidence-based analysis of what works, for what purpose, and in what context (Arifi & Arifi, 2024).
-The overarching goal is to contribute to a more sophisticated understanding of institutional change within the public sector and to furnish policymakers with more precise tools for diagnosing and addressing administrative pathologies (Akhigbe et al., 2024).
+The research seeks to move beyond a simple "pass/fail" verdict on reform and provide a nuanced, evidence-based analysis of what works, for what purpose, and in what context.
+The overarching goal is to contribute to a more sophisticated understanding of institutional change within the public sector and to furnish policymakers with more precise tools for diagnosing and addressing administrative pathologies.

 To achieve this primary objective, the research will pursue several specific aims.
-First, it will quantitatively assess the statistical relationship between the implementation of distinct reform types (e.g., e-procurement, freedom of information laws, performance-based budgeting) and changes in national-level indicators of corruption and service delivery across a large sample of countries over time (Akhtar et al., 2024).
-Second, it aims to qualitatively explore the causal mechanisms behind these statistical relationships through in-depth, comparative case studies of two public agencies that have undergone significant reform (Al-Fayez et al., 2024).
+First, it will quantitatively assess the statistical relationship between the implementation of distinct reform types (e.g., e-procurement, freedom of information laws, performance-based budgeting) and changes in national-level indicators of corruption and service delivery across a large sample of countries over time.
+Second, it aims to qualitatively explore the causal mechanisms behind these statistical relationships through in-depth, comparative case studies of two public agencies that have undergone significant reform.
 This will illuminate the institutional and political dynamics that mediate the translation of reform policies into tangible outcomes.

 The ultimate aim of this research is to synthesize the quantitative and qualitative findings into a coherent analytical framework.
-This framework will help explain why certain reforms are more effective than others in tackling specific governance challenges (Alamro, 2024).
-By identifying the critical success factors and potential pitfalls associated with different reform pathways, the study intends to produce actionable knowledge that can inform the design of future public administration reform programs, making them more targeted, context-sensitive, and ultimately more successful in improving the lives of citizens (Alemu, 2025).
+This framework will help explain why certain reforms are more effective than others in tackling specific governance challenges.
+By identifying the critical success factors and potential pitfalls associated with different reform pathways, the study intends to produce actionable knowledge that can inform the design of future public administration reform programs, making them more targeted, context-sensitive, and ultimately more successful in improving the lives of citizens.

-The scholarly literature on Bureaucratic Reform is extensive, yet it is characterized by a significant methodological and theoretical divide.
-One major stream of research consists of large-N, cross-country quantitative studies that seek to identify broad correlations between governance reforms and outcomes like economic growth or corruption control (Alfalih, 2024).
-While these studies offer valuable macro-level insights and generalizability, they often rely on aggregated reform indices that treat diverse interventions as functionally equivalent, thereby masking the effects of specific policies and overlooking critical contextual variations (Ali et al., 2024).
+The scholarly literature on bureaucratic reform is extensive, yet it is characterized by a significant methodological and theoretical divide.
+One major stream of research consists of large-N, cross-country quantitative studies that seek to identify broad correlations between governance reforms and outcomes like economic growth or corruption control.
+While these studies offer valuable macro-level insights and generalizability, they often rely on aggregated reform indices that treat diverse interventions as functionally equivalent, thereby masking the effects of specific policies and overlooking critical contextual variations.

 A second prominent stream consists of small-N, qualitative case studies that provide rich, context-dependent descriptions of reform processes within a single country or agency.
-This body of work excels at uncovering the complex political, cultural, and institutional factors that shape reform trajectories and is invaluable for generating hypotheses about causal mechanisms (Ambassa et al., 2024).
-However, the findings from these studies are often difficult to generalize, and their focus on a single context limits their ability to draw systematic comparisons across different reform types or political systems (Amiq et al., 2025).
+This body of work excels at uncovering the complex political, cultural, and institutional factors that shape reform trajectories and is invaluable for generating hypotheses about causal mechanisms.
+However, the findings from these studies are often difficult to generalize, and their focus on a single context limits their ability to draw systematic comparisons across different reform types or political systems.